Build the System, Not the Moment

-For years, creative success was measured by the moment—something that spiked, trended, or went viral.
-But the work that had real staying power didn’t just land once.
+For years, creative success was measured by the moment: something that spiked, trended, or went viral.
+But the work with real staying power didn’t land once and fade.
 It compounded.

 We didn’t start with a system.
 But over time, it became one.

 Courtside led to McEnroe.
 McEnroe led to Dreamcaster.
 Dreamcaster made Lap of Legends possible.
-Each one didn’t just build on the last.
-It created the conditions for the next.
+Each one built on the last and created the conditions for the next.

 Creative becomes infrastructure when belief stays consistent and execution evolves.